Skip to Main Content

 For example:

-Searching for teenager OR adolescent OR youth will find books or articles which include any of these words.
+Searching for origin OR formation OR development OR evolution OR evolve will find books or articles which include any of these words.

-Searching for wellbeing AND teenagers will find books or articles which cover both concepts.
+Searching for black holes AND origin will find books or articles which cover both concepts.

-Phrase searching: You can use double quotation marks to search for two or more words together which form a phrase (eg “social media”, “cognitive behavioural therapy”).
+Phrase searching: You can use double quotation marks to search for two or more words together which form a phrase eg "black hole"

-Truncation: You can use the asterisk (*) as a truncation command to find versions of your search terms with different endings (e.g. searching for teen* will find books or articles on teen, teens, teenager, teenagers etc.
+Truncation: You may be able to use the asterisk (*) as a truncation command to find versions of your search terms with different endings eg evol* will find evolve, evolves, evolving, evolution etc

 Some databases have additional search features such as proximity searching, extra character searching etc. See Database keyword search operators quick guide below for more information.